-First, go to Home Depot’s precut wood aisle and find the 1/4″ thick birch plywood.
+First, go to Home Depot’s precut wood aisle (sometimes called “project panels”), and find the 1/4″ thick birch plywood.
 This wood is thin, but sturdier than other types of plywood.
 Then have one of their employees cut it to the desired size for you.
 Alternatively, cut if yourself if you are skilled with the saw!

 Sand down the rough edges and stain it or paint it.

-Once it’s fully dried, apply spray adhesive to the back of the poster.
+Once it’s fully dry, apply spray adhesive to the back of the picture or poster you want to display.
 Also carefully apply a thin layer of spray adhesive to the plywood, but be careful not to spray it on the edges of the plywood that will not be covered with the poster.
 Press the poster into place, making sure to gently smooth out any wrinkles.